Ankr-network/ankr-docs/pages/staking/liquid-staking/ssv/overview.md

 # SSV Trustless Liquid Staking

-## What is Polygon Liquid Staking?
+## What is SSV Trustless Liquid Staking?
 Trusting an intermediary with your blockchain-based assets defeats the purpose of blockchain.
 Current Liquid Staking options all require trust and permission at some part of the process.
 The reason that a lot of the staking solutions aren’t fully trustless is that they use custodial validators rather than non-custodial ones.